aspose-zip/Aspose.ZIP-Products/zip/net/extract/png/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your PNG files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="PNG" readMoreLink="https://docs.fileformat.com/image/png/" >}}
-PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
-This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
-However, PNG file format does not support animations.
-PNG file format supports loseless image compression that makes it popular among its users.
-With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->